Understanding Opioid Detox

 A person who has developed a physical and psychological dependence will probably need a professional opioid detox to recover safely.
 Regular use of opioids, even over a relatively short-term period, can lead to dependence.
 Patients can build a tolerance to the drug, meaning the dosage becomes ineffective and more and more needs to be taken to reach the desired effect.

 Opioid detox is the first step in any responsible recovery program.
-It can be an intense process when attempted as an outpatient, but one that can be effectively medically managed when performed in the adequate medical facility.
+It can be an intense process when attempted as an outpatient, but one that can be effectively medically managed when performed in an adequate medical facility.
 Additionally, an inpatient medical opioid detox ensures safety and maximizes the chance of recovery success.

 The National Institute on Drug Abuse (NIDA) reports that every day, more than 90 Americans die after overdosing on opioids – including prescription pain relievers, heroin, and synthetic opioids such as fentanyl.